Roadrunner: New Light, New Machine

 Roadrunner: New Light, New Machine (often abbreviated to Roadrunner and stylized in all caps) is the sixth studio album by American hip-hop boy band Brockhampton.
-The album was released on April 9, 2021 through RCA and Question Everything, and received generally positive reviews from music critics.
+The album was released on April 9, 2021, through RCA and Question Everything, and received generally positive reviews from music critics.
 In a departure from the groups previous albums, Roadrunner features a number of guest appearances, from Danny Brown, JPEGMafia, A$AP Rocky, A$AP Ferg, SoGone SoFlexy, Charlie Wilson, Baird, and SSGKobe, along with uncredited appearances by Shawn Mendes and Ryan Beatty.

-Promoted as the groups penultimate record, Roadrunner was the first album Brockhampton album to feature producer Jabari Manwa as a performing member, following his debut on Technical Difficulties Radio.
+Promoted as the group's penultimate record, Roadrunner was the first album Brockhampton album to feature producer Jabari Manwa as a performing member, following his debut on Technical Difficulties Radio.
 It was also the final Brockhampton album to be executive produced by Kevin Abstract, and the last album to feature performances by every member of the group.

 Background

 During the COVID-19 pandemic, Brockhampton released songs on their YouTube channel every weekend, and would sometimes livestream on Twitch and Instagram.
 During these streams, known as Technical Difficulties Radio, Brockhampton would play unreleased music, with some songs releasing shortly after the end of some streams.
 The series was abruptly cancelled, and in September 2020, Brockhampton producer Romil Hemnani revealed in an interview that the album's initials were RR, leaving fans to believe that the album was titled Roadrunner.
 The title was later confirmed, and the album's full title, Roadrunner: New Light, New Machine, was announced shortly after the release of the lead single "Buzzcut".
 Brockhampton recorded three different versions of Roadrunner and chose one for the final cut of the album.
 Kevin Abstract revealed on Twitter that Roadrunner was the first of "[two] Brockhampton albums [to be released] in 2021", later clarifying that the upcoming albums will be Brockhampton's final releases.
 The second album was later delayed to 2022, though on January 14, 2022, Brockhampton announced an indefinite hiatus following their Coachella performance in April 2022.
 That album, The Family, was announced October 27, 2022, set for a November 17 release.

 After the album was released, Abstract announced via TikTok that a deluxe edition of the album was to be released soon.
 The Plus Pack edition of the album was released on June 4, 2021, including four new songs.